Vrishab20/ML_assignment/README.md

 # ML_assignment
 <Vrishab Prasanth Davey 300438343>

-These are the files for Assignment 1 which consists the Jupyter notebook, report, and the overall Summary
+These are the files for Assignment 1 which consists of the Jupyter notebook, report, and the overall Summary

 Regards